Smitmewada-gif/FlightsAndSearchService/README.md

-# welcome to Flights service
+# Welcome to Flights service

 ## Project Setup

-- clone the project on your local
+- Clone the project on your local
 - Execute `npm install` on the same path as your root directory of the downloaded folder
 - Create a '.env' file in the root directory add the following environment variables
   - `PORT=3000`